-Sometimes we need to take medicine to get healthy and to stay healthy.
-For example, you may take prescription medicine to help with diabetes, or over-the-counter medicine to help with a cough etc. You might also use traditional medicines.
+Women sometimes need to take medicine to get healthy and to stay healthy.
+For example, women may take prescription medicine to help with diabetes, or over-the-counter medicine to help with a cough etc. They may also use traditional medicines.
 Some medicines are safe in pregnancy and some are not.
 It is best to make needed changes to medicines before getting pregnant.